Training Needs Analysis

 - The remaining pages should be used in conjunction with this to determine the individual training needs of each member of staff and each student.
-The inclusion of completion dates on this form will also allow it to be used as a record of health and safety training.
+Including completion dates on this form will also allow it to be used as a record of health and safety training.

 Why Attend Health and Safety Training?

 Health and safety legislation requires employers to provide adequate health and safety training.
-The College provides a comprehensive training programme that is available to all staff and postgraduate students, mostly without charge.
+The College offers a comprehensive training programme available to all staff and postgraduate students, mostly without charge.
 Undergraduate training is dealt with in departments.

 Training enables staff to acquire the skills and knowledge that, with experience, make them competent in the health and safety aspects of their work.
-The College has a general duty to provide information, instruction and training and to provide a safe place of work under Section 2 of the Health and Safety at Work Act 1974.
+The College has a general duty to provide information, instruction, and training and provide a safe workplace under Section 2 of the Health and Safety at Work Act 1974.

 Regulation 13 of the Management of Health and Safety at Work Regulations 1999 also specifies a duty to ensure adequate health and safety training on recruitment, on being exposed to new risks because of a change of responsibilities, or because of the introduction of new equipment, new technology or changed systems of work.

-The quality of the sessions is maintained through the use of in-house expertise and the use of outside consultants where appropriate.
+The quality of the sessions is maintained through in-house expertise and the use of outside consultants where appropriate.
 Certain courses lead to nationally recognised certification, for example, on successful completion of the National Examination Board in Occupational Safety and Health Certificate.

 Courses in the programme can also be tailored to meet the requirements of individual departments.
-Some courses are repeated throughout the year to enable as many people as possible to take part.
+Some courses are repeated throughout the year to enable as many people as possible to participate.
 External participants are welcomed on most courses; fees are indicated in the programme.